Surgeon George Martin

 In December 1829, the Service Companies embarked for Malta.
 The transports Lord Suffield, and Stentor reached Malta on 20 Dec and performed quarantine at the Lazaretto.

-2 May 1832 Eliza, elder daughter of Surgeon Martin, married Lt Adjutant William Russell 73rd Regiment son of Michael Russell, deceased, of King's County, Ireland.
+2 May 1832 Eliza Martin, elder daughter of Surgeon Martin, married Lt Adjutant William Russell 73rd Regiment son of Michael Russell, deceased, of Spring Mount, King's County, Ireland.

-23 Sept 1837 Died at Corfu.
+23 Sep 1837 Died at Corfu.
 The vacancy in 73rd Regiment was filled by Surgeon John Foster 70th Foot.
+His orphan daughter was supported by financial contributions from the Army Medical Officers Benevolent Fund.